 Gadora has happily been off-line lately.
 Out of the country, actually.
 Just returned from Istanbul, not Constantinople*, where I spent a splendid week with the family.
-Beforehand I’d hurried through the packing, sure to include only the most essential wardrobe … Continue reading →

 Had this convo with a coworker yesterday: her In-Laws are on their way.
 We think.
 And while their arrival date is uncertain, it is clear when they do get here… they WILL do laundry.
 And LOTS of it.
 She had last years’ water bill to prove the family’s conviction towards doing loads of laundry… on the month they visited, her water bill spiked well-above reasonable human consumption.
 50,000 gallons to be exact.

 With her finger on Austin’s creative pulse, fellow blogger Adrienne Breaux posted Gadora’s twigs on Apartment Therapy.
 Titled, A Fresh Take on Branch Jewelry Displays she goes on to say, “Draping lovely baubles on a branch from the backyard isn’t a new idea… If you have been wondering how to make it more sleek rather than DIY, we’ve got the how-to tips from Austin’s creative maven Gadora Wilder.”
 Awwww.

 Sandwiched between two sunny 50º days, it snowed and snowed in Austin yesterday and was a happy and unexpected surprise.
 Gadora met it with mixed emotions.
 Receiving both wildly good news and very sad news—both in the same day—I charged yesterday embracing endings, ready for new beginnings.
 Whew!
 Early on I finished a few watercolors and nestled in the living room for a brief respite.
 Dragging out a package of felting supplies and roving that a knitting-fiend, errr friend gave me over the weekend, Gadora wanted to take a stab at felting and see how quickly something good would come.